nhartland/dashengine/README.md

 docker build . -t dashengine
 ```

+Which can take some time (in building the various
-and to run the container for local testing:
+python dependencies).
+To run the container for local testing:

 ```
 docker run -p 8050:8050 -v "/Users/<username>/.config:/root/.config" dashengine
 ```